bunysae/abap_db_preparator/README.md

 *Figure 1 Export step for table scarr in program `zexport_gui`* In figure 1 the original table is named `scarr`, the fake table `zcarr_fake`.

-If you don't want to use the OpenSQL replacement service, you can leave the fake table empty.
+Fake tables can be left empty, if the OpenSQL replacement service isn't installed.

 ### Import step ###
-In the ABAP unit-testclass the database records exported in previous step can be imported in the fake table or in the original table, if the fake table was left empty.
+In the ABAP unit-testclass the database records exported in previous step can be imported in the fake tables or in the original tables, if the corresponding fake table was left empty.
 The API for the import step is located in class `zimport_bundle_from_cluster` for clusters or in class `zimport_bundle_from_tdc` for ECATT test data container.